 Good software development teams don’t fall from trees.

-Still, when tech startups plan to build their next big product, they tend to envision a self-managed technical team wholeheartedly dedicated to their work.
+Still, when tech startups or growing companies plan to build their next big product, they tend to envision a self-managed, high-performing technical team wholeheartedly dedicated to their work.

 In reality, building a successful development team is often not as easy as it seems.
-What differentiates a good software developer from a great one is when team members have confidence in achieving common goals.
+What differentiates a good software developer from a great one is when team members have confidence in achieving their goals, you have clear communication, and everyone is aligned.

-In fact, most development projects fail early due to a lack of collective and individual confidence in the project's success.
-As much as 78% of IT professionals feel out of sync with project requirements.
+In fact, most development projects fail early due to a lack of collective and individual confidence in the project’s success.
+70% of change efforts fail because of a lack of communication and alignment.

-In this article, you’ll be introduced to surefire strategies and best practices for building a successful software development team, from finding the right people to project management techniques.
+In this article, we’ll cover how to build software development teams.
+You’ll be introduced to surefire strategies and best practices, from finding the right people to project management techniques.
 Stay tuned!

 What Is a Software Development Team?